Time Doctor's Data Security and Privacy Measures

-We have received some questions recently about how we protect the privacy and integrity of the data of those who use Time Doctor.
-Here you will find further information about the security measures we have implemented in order to demonstrate that we are deeply committed to keeping safe and secure all of the data our clients have entrusted to the Time Doctor system.
+We have recently received some questions about how we protect the privacy and integrity of the data of those who use Time Doctor.
+Here you will find further information about the security measures we have implemented in order to demonstrate our deep commitment to keeping all of the data our clients have entrusted to the Time Doctor system safe and secure.

-Whether you are uploading task changes, recording time worked, transmitting screenshots or anything else that involves communication between your browser and/or the Time Doctor desktop application and our servers, you can be reassured that your data is always safe from interception or compromise.
+Whether you are uploading task changes, recording time worked, transmitting screenshots, or doing anything else that involves communication between your browser and/or the Time Doctor desktop application and our servers, you can rest assured that your data is always safe from interception or compromise.

-Make sure you see this symbol when sending sensitive information over the internet
+To know that the connection is secure, make sure that you see this symbol when sending sensitive information over the internet.

 "Web servers and browsers use the Secure Sockets Layer (SSL) protocol to create a unique, encrypted channel for private communications over the public Internet.
 Each SSL Certificate consists of a public key (used to encrypt information ) and a private key (used to decipher it)."

 When you use Time Doctor, a level of encryption is established between your Time Doctor desktop application and/or web browser and our remote servers.